QodotPlugin/qodot-plugin/README.md

 ## Extending Qodot

-By default, Qodot provides basic conversion of brushes into StaticBody and Area nodes based on the presence of "trigger" in their .map classname.
+By default, Qodot provides basic conversion of brushes into StaticBody and Area nodes based on the presence of 'trigger' in their .map classname.

 All entities outside of triggers and the default 'worldspawn' node used to hold static geometry will be spawned as simple Position3D placholders.